mustbeperfect/definitive-opensource/README.md

 ##

-**Our Goal:** There's plenty of awesome lists on GitHub, many focusing on open source specifically.
+**Our Goal -** There's plenty of awesome lists on GitHub, many focusing on open source specifically.
 However I've found them including many long-deprecated apps, cluttered with smaller projects on the verge of extinction, or missing a lot of modern open source projects.

 This list aims to serve as a single centralized location for the best of open source.